Westmoreland Reads - How the Word is Passed

 The book for 2023-2024 is How the Word is Passed: A Reckoning with the History of Slavery Across America by Clint Smith

-How the Word is Passed by Clint Smith book cover and author photo
+How the Word is Passed book cover and author photo

 Please bookmark this page and visit often for updated information on programs, reading groups and other materials.